LiveSuggest

 Back to blog

 AI meeting tools are now mainstream: 75% of professionals use one in their work meetings, making them core workplace infrastructure (Source: Fellow.ai, 2025).
-But rapid adoption has surfaced a serious tension — most of these tools record your meetings, and recording conversations raises real legal and ethical questions.
+But that rapid adoption has surfaced a real tension — most of these tools record your meetings, and recording conversations carries legal weight in nearly every jurisdiction.

-In many jurisdictions, you can’t simply start recording a meeting without telling everyone.
-Some countries require consent from all participants.
-Others require only one-party consent.
-And the rules vary significantly between countries and even between US states.
+In many countries you can’t simply start recording a meeting without telling everyone.
+Some require consent from all participants, others only from one.
+The rules vary significantly between countries — and even between US states.

-For teams using AI tools across borders — which applies to most remote teams today — this creates a compliance challenge that’s hard to ignore.
+For teams collaborating across borders — which now applies to most remote teams — this creates a compliance challenge that’s hard to ignore.
 Understanding where the legal lines sit starts with understanding how these tools actually work.

 The consent question depends almost entirely on one thing: does the tool create a recording?